 Although the identification of dragonfly and damselfly species can seem confusing to people without much experience, UK species can very often be identified even from relatively poor photographs, so even people who don’t know the species may be able to contribute records if they can get some sort of photo that can be used to verify the species.

 Further information about the survey and the species that have previously been found in Hertfordshire, are being added to the HNHS website.
-As the 2022 dragonfly season progresses, I hope to provide as much opportunity as possible for anyone who wants to learn to identify, and survey, dragonflies and damselflies to gain experience.
+As each dragonfly season progresses, I hope to provide as much opportunity as possible for anyone who wants to learn to identify, and survey, dragonflies and damselflies to gain experience.

 Roy Woodward (Hertfordshire Dragonfly Recorder).